bitnami/charts/bitnami/haproxy/README.md

 <!--- app-name: HAProxy -->

-# Bitnami package for HAProxy
+# Bitnami Secure Images Helm chart for HAProxy

 HAProxy is a TCP proxy and a HTTP reverse proxy.
 It supports SSL termination and offloading, TCP and HTTP normalization, traffic regulation, caching and protection against DDoS attacks.